 The second option is to mirror the desktop onto each of the displays.
 This is useful when you are using a laptop to display something on a larger screen e.g. projector.
 To enable this option just check the box beside Mirror displays and click Apply to save the settings.
 You will get a pop-up notification asking if you want to keep the current setting or revert to the previous setting.
 Click to keep the current setting.
 Starting from Ubuntu 12.04, you can also select whether you want the Unity Launcher in both the displays or only in the primary display.
-Ubuntu 13.04 introduces better multi-monitor support for higher resolutions.
+Ubuntu 14.04 LTS inherited better multi-monitor support for higher resolutions introduced in Ubuntu 13.04.